gbrough/battleship/README.md

  X is hit
  - is miss

+Game types/videos:
-1 player game.
-Player guesses location of 5 ships, limit of 10 tries
+1. 1 player game.
+Player guesses location of 5 single ships, limit of 10 tries
+2. Add 5 different ship types(class and dictionaries?)
+3. Player plays against computer with a random guesses
+4. Improve AI
+5. 2 Player game - 2 players take turns shooting at each other

-ship types
+Ship types
   -Carrier, which has five holes
   -Battleship, which has four holes
   -Cruiser, which has three holes
   -Submarine, which has three holes
   -Destroyer, which has two holes

-Additional Video Lessons:
-1. 2 Player game - 2 players take turns shooting at each other
-2. Player plays against computer with a random guesses
-3. Improve AI

 Feature/Video lesson additions:
  - Add classes and objects